 Are they the same?

 The short answer is that they are the same.
-ME was first used in the UK, and CFS was first used in the USA, and both terms have been used to describe the same problem.
-The NHS currently uses the joint term, CFS/ME and is moving towards using the term ME/CFS.
+M.E. was first used in the UK, and CFS was first used in the USA, and both terms have been used to describe the same problem.
+The NHS has for many years used the combined term "CFS/ME" and is moving towards using the term "ME/CFS".
 There is some debate about what to call the condition, however, so we have provided a longer answer below in case some people wanted to know more.

 CFS is short for "Chronic Fatigue Syndrome", which is a term that was first used in America by the Centres for Disease Control and Prevention (CDC) in 1988.
 The CDC recognised that there were people who were becoming ill with infections, and not recovering in the usual timescale.
 They developed a list of key symptoms that they would expect to see, and these were refined in 1994 into the "Fukuda criteria” for CFS, named after Dr Fukuda, an infectious diseases specialist who was the first author of the paper that they were published in.
 The list of symptoms included:

 - Memory and concentration problems